 The Promise Clinic is built upon a continuity of care model.
 Each new patient is paired with a team of medical students from all levels of training.
 The assigned student-doctor team is responsible for the patient's care throughout the their time in medical school and/or the patient's stay with clinic, ensuring continuity.
 Under the close supervision of volunteer attending physicians, medical students are committed to providing an encompassing range of care for our patients.

-Promise Clinic provides basic health maintenance, screenings, patient education, access to psychiatric services, medications, and basic laboratory work ---all free of charge to patients.
+Promise Clinic provides basic health maintenance, screenings, patient education, access to psychiatric services, on-site dermatology consultations, medications, and basic laboratory work --- all free of charge to patients.

 Our psychiatric care for non-emergent cases is courtesy of volunteer Robert Wood Johnson Medical School Psychiatry resident physicians.
 We also assist qualifying patients in applying for Charity Care so that they may meet Specialty Care needs such as Optometry, Podiatry, Endocrinology, Cardiology, etc.